MartimPinto/MartimPinto/README.md

 # Hi, I’m Martim!

 I am a student at 42 Porto and I started my coding journey in March 2023 with a focus on the C programming language.
 I am currently studying at 42 Porto.
-On this page, you will find the projects I've developed during the course's `Common Core`.
+On this page, you will find the projects I've developed during the course's `Common Core` as well as any other courses and individual projects.

 ## Skills
 <p align="center">